LukeErdy/Skyrim-Alchemy-Calculator-and-Database/README.md

 # Skyrim-Alchemy-Calculator-and-Database
-A simple program that streamlines the process of making potions in TES V: Skyrim.
+A program that streamlines the process of making potions in TES V: Skyrim.
 Using SACD is much faster and easier than looking over spreadsheets or scrolling through the wiki.

 With SACD, you can: